I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 I have tried to keep my opinion of this judgment out of my summary and discussion of the legal issues in this post so it its helpful to as many people as possible without my opinion clouding their perception of the case.
 I share it now, only for completeness:

 - The decision not to allow  interveners from the trans community was a grave error.
 The court should have heard arguments from the trans community.
-Edit 13/10/2025: Further blog posts about Victoria Mcloud's challenge to this decision under Article 6 of the ECHR will be written as soon as the records of her and her teams arguments are available.
+Edit 13/10/2025: Further blog posts about Victoria Mcloud's challenge to this decision under Article 6 of the ECHR will be written as soon as the records of her arguments are available.
-- The court had to decide between 3 options in this case: a biological definition of sex (their conclusion), a wider definition of sex or a mixed definition.
+- The court had to decide between 3 options in this case: a biological definition of sex (their conclusion), a wider definition of sex (that included cisgender people and trans people with the relevant GRC) or a mixed definition.
 The principles of statutory interpretation alongside the UK constitution left them with little choice.
 - In the UK our parliament is sovereign, meaning when it basses an act, such as the equality act, no court has the power to disapply any provision within it or change the meaning as intended by parliament.
 - As a result, it is not possible for a mixed definition of sex to exist in the EA because parliament included nothing in the act to indicate this was their intention.
 This would also require a rebuttal of the presumption that the same word in the same law has the same meaning- this would require some explicit evidence to the contrary which no party was able to produce.
 - The court compares the result of a wider definition of sex with a biological definition.
-It found that the result of a wider definition would produce irrational results and because the law presumes parliament can not have intended to produce an absurd result, the court had one clear outcome.
+It found that the result of a wider definition would produce irrational results and because the law presumes parliament can not have intended to produce an absurd result, there was one clear outcome.
 The  definition sex based on parliaments intention had to be biological.

-The tone of this judgment, the qualification at the beginning stating this ruling only applying to the EA, the fact the judges state this judgment is not taking a position on the wider debate about the meaning of sex suggests to me the court was aware this judgment could be abused.
+The tone of this judgment, the qualification at the beginning stating this ruling only applying to the EA, the fact the judges state this judgment is not taking a position on the  debate about the meaning of sex suggests to me the court was aware this judgment could be abused.
 In addition, the judges clarified that trans people would still be able  make EA claims as described above.
 This indicates that if this judgment is abused and a legal claim is brought by a trans person, the courts will declare such conduct to be unlawful.
 I am not sure how much comfort this will be to the trans community who are watching people celebrate this judgment by making false claims about what it means with regard to the EA and the law in general.
 But, I hope a complete understanding of this judgment provides you with a greater understanding and perhaps more reassurance than you had prior to reading this post.

 Regards

-IMI
+I Iqbal

 Edit 23/05/2025: Baroness Brenda Hale, former head of the UK supreme court, was asked about this judgement recently and she stated that she believes it is being misinterpreted.
 I suspect this is what the current UKSC judges were concerned about as mentioned above.
 She also highlighted that a biological definition of sex without clarifying what that means may itself cause issues in the future.
 Noteably she stated: